-Please note that if an ultrasound scan is performed but we do not proceed to the NIPT or there is no result for the NIPT, a fee for the scan and advice will remain (minus the lab processing fee) for the appointment.
+Please note that if an ultrasound scan is performed but we do not proceed to the NIPT or there is no result for the NIPT, a fee of £130 for the viability scan will remain for the appointment.

 We always recommend having your usual pregnancy scans with NIPT because fetal structural abnormalities and very rare genetic syndromes will not be picked up by the test.

 Prediction and Limitations of the Harmony NIPT Test